Relax Evolution Strategy

 Context and Motivation

-As an API provider, I want to take back some of the rather strict lifetime, stability, and support guarantees given for an API endpoint and its elements so that I can update the API more freely and more often (including breaking changes).
+As an API provider, I want to take back some of the rather strict lifetime, stability, and support guarantees given for an API endpoint and its elements earlier so that I can update the API more freely and more often (including breaking changes).

 Stakeholder Concerns